Travel Grants for Faculty

 Proposals are required.
 Requests with insufficient information will be rejected.

 All URC Grant applications are now online.
-Please submit all supporting documents as PDF files through the online application, including a brief proposal (see format below) and a short curriculum vitae.
+Please submit all supporting documents as a single PDF file through the online application, including a brief proposal (see format below) and a short curriculum vitae.
 The entire application should not exceed five pages including appendices, if any.
+If you need assistance combining your documents into a single PDF, please contact the Help Desk (8-HELP).

-The applicant should arrange for a confidential letter of support written by the Department Chair or the Dean to be submitted separately to Dean James E. Quick, Research and Graduate Studies, Suite 101, Perkins Administration Building by December 9, 2013.
+The applicant should arrange for a confidential letter of support to be written by the Department Chair or the Dean and emailed to firstname.lastname@example.org

 Proposal Text Format

-- Significance and relevance to the faculty member’s research program
+- Significance and relevance of the faculty member’s research program

 - Nature of presentation (invited, contributed, panel, etc., with supporting documents such as letters of invitation.)